Antmchl/LEGO-Segway-Robot/README.md

 ## Overview

 This project was developed as part of a 2nd-year course in robotics and automation at Telecom Physique Strasbourg engineering school.
-The collaboration between [Your Name] and [Friend's Name - Timothée Mounier] resulted in the successful modeling of a LEGO EV3 segway robot, resembling an inverse pendulum.
+The collaboration between me and my friend Timothée Mounier resulted in the successful modeling of a LEGO EV3 segway robot, resembling an inverse pendulum.

 ![LEGO EV3 Segway Robot](path/to/your/photo.jpg)